Guided walks, with a twist!

 We start our tour in Lynmouth at the scene on the disastrous flood in 1952, and ascend to Lynton with a ride on the unique water powered cliff railway (February to November) A spectacular cliff top walk with views to the Welsh coast brings us to “Little Switzerland” and the Valley of the Rocks.

-Stargazing and Night Hikes in Exmoor’s Dark Sky Reserve: Exmoor Dark skies Discovery Hub
+Stargazing in Exmoor’s Dark Sky Reserve: Exmoor Dark skies Discovery Hub

-We meet EVERY THURSDAY night and can host groups of up to 30 people of all ages to learn about the night sky.
+We meet once a month on a Friday and can host groups of up to 30 people of all ages to learn about the night sky.

 During Winter hours, and during the dark Skies Festival in October/November we start at 6pm, rather than 7pm.
-The Tearooms will be a wonderfully cosy place to spend an evening with a locally sourced supper, our planetarium presentation and an informal chat about the night skies….no question is a silly question!
-A walk in the winter is often fabulous – cold but crystal clear, the skies are dark enough to spot Andromeda, our neighbouring Galaxy, on a good night.
+The Tearooms will be a wonderfully cosy place to spend an evening with a locally sourced supper, our presentation, stargazing and an informal chat about the night skies….no question is a silly question!
+A short walk in the winter is often fabulous – cold but crystal clear, the skies are dark enough to spot Andromeda, one of our neighbouring spiral Galaxies, on a good night.

-We talk about the constellations and planets and explain the use of apps on phone and ipad. £35 per adult, £15 aged 6 – 15 years, with an optional walk out into the dark skies area to use our telescopes, weather and light levels permitting (£5.00 charge).
-Please bring torches, warm clothing and stout footwear if planning to join the walk.
+We talk about the constellations and planets and explain the use of apps on Android and iOS phones and tablets.. £40 per adult, £20 aged 6 – 15 years.
+Please bring torches, warm clothing and stout footwear if planning to join the short walk.